DillionLowry/crossword-gen/README.md

 ﻿# crossword-gen
-Builds a crossword given a shape and a wordbank or through the use of the Xwordinfo API to fetch words from past NYT crosswords.
+Builds a crossword given a shape and a wordbank or through the use of the XWord Info API to fetch words from past NYT crosswords.

 Input:
 -------